clayts/NixOS/readme.md

 # NixOS
 ## To Do
-* "shift-left" undefined key error in (non-graphical) console
+* "shift-left" undefined key error in tty